"…if life was supposed to be compartmentalized, we wouldn't have Swiss Army knives…"

 I started off as an advertising copywriter and did that for a bit.
 Becoming increasingly interested in the tech world, I made the switch to web content writing.

-It’s been an interesting journey so far, and I’ve evolved into a product designer-content designer-business analyst-product manager-product design owner-UX researcher.
+It’s been an interesting journey so far, and I’ve evolved into a product designer-content designer-conversation designer-business analyst-product manager-product design owner-UX researcher.
 Some may see this as a scattered career lacking focus, but I see it as growth.
 After all, if life was supposed to be compartmentalized, we wouldn’t have Swiss Army knives, would we?

 I enjoy working in new areas and always taking on new responsibilities to learn and grow.
 Is it challenging?
 Definitely.
 Is it interesting?
 Absolutely, without a doubt.
 And I wouldn’t have it any other way.